SludgePhD/showimg/README.md

 ### todo

-- `rfd` for showing error messages (instead of just showing nothing on load errors)
-- fix aspect-aware window resize logic on X11
+- test aspect-aware window resize logic on native X11 (doesn't work on XWayland) and Windows
 - mipmaps and SPD
 - animations
 - HDR question mark (I have no use for this, I neither have HDR images nor monitors)